clankur/mugpt/README.md

 # mugpt

 ugpt is a fork of [seqax by MatX](https://github.com/MatX-inc/seqax) modified to run on Google's TPU v4-32s and use muP transfer described in the paper [Tensor Programs V: Tuning Large Neural Networks via Zero-Shot Hyperparameter Transfer
 ](https://arxiv.org/pdf/2203.03466).
 Currently the muP implementation resides in the [mup branch](https://github.com/clankur/mugpt/tree/mup) and I'm also experimenting with a modified form of attention "SharedKV" which resides in the [sharedkv branch](https://github.com/clankur/mugpt/tree/shared_kv).
-For more information on these experiments, take a look here:
+For more information on these investigations, take a look here:

 - [Exploring the best approaches for implementing muP](./mup.md)
 - [Minimizing HBM usage through SharedKV](./sharedkv.md)